larsoliverdam/nmit/_posts/2020-03-26-PRJ70xapprove.markdown

 tags:   News PRJx
 ---

 You project supervisors were allocated yesterday.
-Some supervisors might contact you - but I will sned out emails to each project student later today, to avoid any confusion.
+Some supervisors might contact you - but I will send out emails to each project student later today, to avoid any confusion.

 Most proposals have been approved, but some need a bit more work.
 Your allocated supervisor will assist you with that.
-Don't hesitate send me questions - but please wait until you have recieved an email today.
+Don't hesitate sending me questions - but please wait until you have recieved an email today.

 If your question(s) are relevant to all of us - please post it in the MS Teams forum.